csusbdt/201-2013-fall/GIT.md

-# How to Use Git in This Course
+# How to use Git in this course

 To you Git in this course, you need to send to me the public key that your Git client program uses